 Busses: Difficult to use because the destination is typically in Chinese, not a recommended option to get around if you don’t understand Chinese.

 Known as the Venice of the East, Tongli is a beautiful ancient water town with bridges, oriental gardens, and interesting halls.
 Spend a day admiring the traditional architecture in Tongli and the 49 stone bridges connecting the town.
-Tongli is a great getaway from Shanghai.
-Getting to Tongli
+Tongli offers a great day trip from Shanghai.
+Getting to

 Jinshanling is a beautiful mountainous part of the Great Wall with both restored and unrestored sections.
 Since Jinshanling is further from Beijing than other popular sections, it is a lot less crowded.
 This section has several towers you can climb up to see more views of the wall

-Beijing, the capital of China, is an interesting city with a lot of history.
-Follow this itinerary for the best things to do in 2 days in Beijing.
+Beijing is an interesting city with a lot of history but it can be overwhelming to visit this large city.
 Spend one day walking around Beijing and visiting Tiananmen Square, Forbidden City, and Wangfujing Street.
-On your second day, hike
+On your second day, hike the Great Wall of China, an incredible experience

 China is a big country with busy cities, beautiful nature, and interesting culture.
 Because China is such a big country planning a trip here can be overwhelming.
 This guide will walk you through how to prepare for your trip and things to know for your visit to China.